Floorp-Projects/Floorp/testing/perfdocs/generated/writing.rst

-Tests are registered using tests manifests and the **PERFTESTS_MANIFESTS** variable in `moz.build` files - it's good practice to name this file `perftest.ini`.
+Tests are registered using tests manifests and the **PERFTESTS_MANIFESTS** variable in `moz.build` files - it's good practice to name this file `perftest.toml`.

-Example of such a file: https://searchfox.org/mozilla-central/source/testing/performance/perftest.ini
+Example of such a file: https://searchfox.org/mozilla-central/source/testing/performance/perftest.toml

 xpcshell